About Royal Blue Tea

 - The extraction time is three days for green tea, black tea, and jasmine tea, and seven days for blue tea (semi-oxidised tea)

 - The tea is strained using a specialized filtration system.

-- The fully-extracted tea undergoes filtered sterilization (micro filtration), before being bottled and stoppered.
+- The extracted tea undergoes filtered sterilization (micro filtration), before being bottled and stoppered.

 - The process is not automated.
 Each bottle is produced by hand.

-Because Royal Blue Tea does not use any preservatives, the bottles must be stored upright in a refrigerator.
+Because Royal Blue Tea does not contain any preservatives, the bottles must be stored upright in a refrigerator.